 birth when they don't want to, can't

 afford it, are not ready-- and all reasons for an abortion are valid.

+including the right to safe, accessible, affordable health care (which should include abortion services).
 These laws and bills greatly affect the vast majority of people.
 I have

 used Plan B several times, and that's luckily due to the fact

 that I had access to this product at the nearest Wal-Mart, so in those

 moments I think to myself: I am 'at risk' of needing an abortion in my lifetime (especially because I am choosing to never have children.)
 I had my partner go in and buy Plan B